On conditional distortion risk measures under uncertainty: Introduction

 The rest of this paper is organized as follows.
-In Section 2, we prepare preliminaries including the introduction of distortion risk measures in random environments, notations and a measurability lemma.
-Section 3 is devoted to the main results: constructions of distortion risk measures in random environments, formulations of various axioms and statements of main results.
-As one of applications, distortion risk measures in the presence of background risk are introduced.
-In Section 4, examples are provided to illustrate the proposed distortion risk measures in random environments.
-It is also pointed out that under a plausible condition, the proposed distortion risk measures in random environments can also recover the common WVaR and RVaR.
+In Section 2, we prepare preliminaries including definitions, notations and a measurability lemma.
+Section 3 is devoted to the main results of this paper.
+As an application, distortion risk measures in the presence of background risk are also introduced.
+In Section 4, we make comparisons with some known risk measures such as WVaR, RVaR and $\sQ-$mixture of ES.
 Concluding remarks are summarized in Section 5.
-In the Appendix, we provide the proofs of all main results, presented in Section 3, of this paper.
+In the appendix, we provide the proofs of all main results presented in Section 3.